Superresolution microscopy of optical fields using tweezer-trapped single atoms: Abstract

 \section{Abstract}

-We realize a scanning probe microscope using single trapped $^{87}$Rb atoms to measure optical fields with sub-wavelength spatial resolution.
+We realize a scanning probe microscope using single trapped $^{87}$Rb atoms to measure optical fields with subwavelength spatial resolution.
 Our microscope operates by detecting fluorescence from a single atom driven by near-resonant light and determining the ac Stark shift of an atomic transition from other local optical fields via the change in the fluorescence rate.
-We benchmark the microscope by measuring two standing-wave Gaussian modes of a Fabry-P\'{e}rot resonator with optical wavelengths of \SI{1560}{nm} and \SI{780}{nm}.
-We attain a spatial resolution of \SI{300}{nm}, which is super-resolving compared to the limit set by the \SI{780}{nm} wavelength of the detected light.
-Sensitivity to short length-scale features is enhanced by adapting the sensor to measure optical forces.
+We benchmark the microscope by measuring two standing-wave Gaussian modes of a Fabry-P\'{e}rot resonator with optical wavelengths of \SI{1560}{nm} and \SI{781}{nm}.
+We attain a spatial resolution of \SI{300}{nm}, which is superresolving compared to the limit set by the \SI{780}{nm} wavelength of the detected light.
+Sensitivity to short length scale features is enhanced by adapting the sensor to characterize an optical field via the force it exerts on the atom.

-All atoms of a given isotope are identical, making neutral atoms excellent sensors that require no calibration or correction~\cite{Kitching2011}.
+Neutral atoms make excellent sensors, owing largely to the identical physical properties of all atoms of a given isotope~\cite{Kitching2011}.
 Further, neutral atoms can be isolated from decoherence, enabling highly sensitive measurements of fields, forces, acceleration, rotation, and the passage of time~\cite{budk07nphys,schr14sql,bong19review,ludl15rmp}.
 While, to date, atomic sensors have mostly made use of gaseous atomic ensembles, new techniques allow exceptional control of single atoms~\cite{Schlosser2001,Kaufman2012} and of structured arrays of single atoms~\cite{Barredo2016,Endres2016}, motivated by the goals of quantum simulation~\cite{Browaeys2020}, communication~\cite{Reiserer2015}, metrology~\cite{Madjarov2019,Young2020}, and computation~\cite{Weitenberg2011,Levine2019}.